thebracket/secbot-2021-7drl/tutorial/7drl-2021-book/src/firstmap.md

 This adds the exit tile to the map, and creates a new entity to display a tool-tip (when we have that in!) to show you that the tile represents an exit.

+Next, open up `mod.rs` and uncomment the line that imports `layerbuilder`.

 You'll notice that the game still doesn't compile.
 That's because we used `point2d_to_index` - which is provided by `bracket-lib`'s trait system.

 # Trait Implementation